SheikhBahman/Statistical-Simulation-Using-R/README.md

 # Overview
 Please see the web for more detailes.

-• Three Simulation Studies 1/2/3
+• Three Simulation Studies 1.
+Significance of Regression 2.
+Using RMSE for Selection?
+3. Power

 • Introduction: This section fully provides background to each simulation such that a reader understands the purpose and goal of the simulation study.